Delta County Colorado Homepage

 Creating Wildfire Defensible Zones

-Two factors have emerged as the primary determinants of a home’s ability to survive wildfire.
-These are the home’s roofing material and the quality of the “defensible space” surrounding it.
+Two factors have emerged as the primary determinants of a home’s ability to survive wildfire:

 Roofing Materials

-Use fire-resistive materials (Class C or better rating), not wood or shake shingles, to roof homes in or near forests and grasslands.
+Use fire-resistive materials such as metal or asphalt shingles, not cedar shake shingles, to roof homes in or near forests and grasslands.
 When your roof needs significant repairs or replacement, do so with a fire-resistant roofing material.

 Defensible Space